py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

          This is a no-op function and needs to be implemented by inheriting classes.

-.. class:: SoftwareSpriteRenderer(window : object)
+.. class:: SoftwareSpriteRenderSystem(window : object)

    A rendering system for :class:`SoftwareSprite` components.
-The :class:`SoftwareSpriteRenderer` class uses a :class:`sdl2.SDL_Window` as drawing device to display :class:`SoftwareSprite` surfaces.
+The :class:`SoftwareSpriteRenderSystem` class uses a :class:`sdl2.SDL_Window` as drawing device to display :class:`SoftwareSprite` surfaces.
 It uses the internal SDL surface of the *window* as drawing context, so that GL operations, such as texture handling or the usage of SDL renderers is not